 To some extent, this is good.
 It prevents companies from getting away from hypocritical action.
 For example, many were quick to point out that while supporting social practices, Proctor-Gamble has a reputation of using low-paid labor abroad.

 This means it’s essential to keep your structured approach watertight, to arrange a deep personal policy regarding online behavior, and now to treat your employees like powerful ambassadors of your brand.
 On top of that, taking care of how your reputation develops on sites such as Indeed and Glassdoor can help you ensure that working at your firm is always considered a prize to achieve, not something to disregard or to choose out of pure necessity.

 Before, international market access meant registering and promoting your products overseas.
 It could take days or weeks to process an order.
 It could be very hard to try and sell your products overseas unless part of a large firm, or unless you had the connections to justify it.
 Now, you can set up a website to sell a t-shirt to the other side of the world within an hour.

 International markets are important to take advantage of.
 In the online space, you needn’t even market to them particularly, just take a global approach.
 Calculate the right shipping, figure out how to package and declare the items you wish to send, and go through the right carrier.
 Within a matter of moments, an order can be dispatched and sent.
-But this also means learning how to keep your international market orders fulfilled in a protective format, and to ensure that this access doesn’t necessarily limit your supply.
+But this also means learning how to keep your international customer orders fulfilled in a protective format, and to ensure that this access doesn’t necessarily limit your supply.
 On top of that, you might consider how to sell to more countries than the one you are based in, and how to accept many different currencies and keep your inventory ticking along and logistically moving correctly.

 Perhaps the changing common sense here is simply to offer this potential, as for such limited cost, multiplying your potential audience time and time again can feel truly revolutionary.